arvid220u/prisonersdilemma/README.md

 ## About

 The work was performed by Arvid Lunnemark during the Spring of 2020, under the guidance of Dr. Michael Sipser.
-I am thankful to Mike for granting me this opportunity, and providing the idea behind the project.
+I am thankful to Mike for granting me this opportunity, and for providing the idea behind the project.